-Various Artists compilation album, Bon Scott Celebration Concert was recorded in Australia on 25 February 2007 at Claremont Showgrounds.
+A Various Artists compilation album, Bon Scott Celebration Concert was recorded in Australia on 25 February 2007 at Claremont Showgrounds.
 Over 10,000 Rock fans witnessed Bon’s mates and peers pay tribute to him at this very special performance.
-This live CD contains blistering performances from AC/DC’s mid 70’s label mates, Rose Tattoo and members of the Angels plus an all star Party Boys featuring the original lead singer of AC/DC Dave Evans, Alan Lancaster (Status Quo), original AC/DC bassist Mark Evans, Angry Anderson, Dave Gleeson and Bon’s co lead singer from The Valentines, Vince Lovegrove.
+This live CD contains blistering performances from AC/DC’s mid 70’s label mates, Rose Tattoo and members of the Angels plus an all-star Party Boys featuring the original lead singer of AC/DC Dave Evans, Alan Lancaster (Status Quo), original AC/DC bassist Mark Evans, Angry Anderson, Dave Gleeson and Bon’s co-lead singer from The Valentines, Vince Lovegrove.
 A must for all fans of AC/DC and Aussie Rock.

-Their seventh album, Blood Brothers was released on 16 February 2007 with Armageddon Music.
+Their seventh album, Blood Brothers, on 16 February 2007 with Armageddon Music.
 Rose Tattoo has been at the top of the pile for years.
-The raw style of blues-rock that the Australians manage to create out of a hot mix of slide guitars, pounding hooks with sharp and tight rhythm along with the unmistakable voice of the front man Angry Anderson.
-A true rock ‘n’ roll album that mixes traditional and modern styles in a super high quality but is also a tribute to the band members Peter Wells and Ian Rilen who unfortunately recently lost their Lives.
-Album and DVD Blood Brothers Special Tour Edition released on October 07, 2008 Wacken Records, featured Rose Tattoo Live At Wacken 2006 and Rose Tattoo TV Interview.
+The raw style of blues-rock that the Australians manage to create out of a hot mix of slide guitars, pounding hooks with sharp and tight rhythm along with the unmistakable voice of the frontman Angry Anderson.
+A true rock ‘n’ roll album that mixes traditional and modern styles in a super high quality but is also a tribute to the band members Peter Wells and Ian Rilen who unfortunately recently lost their lives.
+Album and DVD Blood Brothers Special Tour Edition released on October 07, 2008, Wacken Records, featured Rose Tattoo Live At Wacken 2006 and Rose Tattoo TV Interview.

 Rose Tattoo headline Blood Brothers European Tour 2008 with special guest Havanna Heat Club and Nicki Puppet and ends on 12 July 2008.

-Various Artists album, A Tribute To Lobby Loyde, Billy Thorpe and Pete Wells was released on 6 December 2008 with Bombora Music.
+Various Artists album, A Tribute To Lobby Loyde, Billy Thorpe and Pete Wells, on 06 December 2008 with Bombora Music.
 Are a stirring reminder of the talent and fraternity of Australian music.
 To celebrate the lives of outstanding musicians Pete Wells and Lobby Loyde while they were still with us, Billy Thorpe organised two almighty benefit concerts.
-“Tribute” is the result.
+Tribute is the result.
 This live 11 track CD (with 3 bonus DVD tracks) features Richard Clapton, Brian Cadd, Ian Rilen, Noiseworks, Rose Tattoo, Ian Moss, Russell Morris, Spectrum, Diesel along with Billy and Lobby.
-Profits from the sale of “Tribute” go to Support Act and the families of Lobby, Pete and Billy.
+Profits from the sale of Tribute go to Support Act and the families of Lobby, Pete and Billy.

-Guns N’ Roses will be special guests ZZ Top and Australian rock legends Rose Tattoo on March 9, 12, 13, 17 and 20, 2012.
-The ground breaking debut album featured classics hits Welcome To The Jungle, Paradise City, and chart toping hit Sweet Child O’ Mine.
+Guns N’ Roses will be special guests ZZ Top and Australian rock legends Rose Tattoo on March 09, 12, 13, 17 and 20, 2012.
+The groundbreaking debut album featured classics hits Welcome To The Jungle, Paradise City, and chart-topping hit Sweet Child O’ Mine.
 Guns N’ Roses most recent release, Chinese Democracy in 2008 and debuted at number one in 13 countries.
 ZZ Top iconography beards, cars, girls, and magic keychain transcend all bounds of geography and language.
 The band’s latest album La Futura, produced by Rick Rublin and Billy Gibbons is available through Universal Music Australia.
-Rose Tattoo is touted as the best bar room blues based rock band in world and one of the most revered bands of all time.
+Rose Tattoo is touted as the best bar-room blues-based rock band in world and one of the most revered bands of all time.
 The lineup features lead vocalist Angry Anderson, Dai Pritchard, Paul DeMarco, Geordie Leach and Randall Waller.

-Second live compilation, Tatts: Live In Brunswick was released on 3 February 2017 with Golden Robot Records.
+The second live compilation, Tatts: Live In Brunswick, on 03 February 2017 with Golden Robot Records.
 Is a 14-track album recorded at Melbourne’s Bombay Bicycle Club in Brunswick in 1982 and mastered for loyal fans in 2017.
-The album goes back thirty five years ago when the Australian pub rock scene was at its peak of live music was everywhere, and so was Rose Tattoo.
+The album goes back thirty-five years ago when the Australian pub rock scene was at its peak of live music was everywhere, and so was Rose Tattoo.
 There became one of Australia’s most revered rock bands of all time, known for their peerless, raw, heavy blues rock, hot mix of slide guitars, and the unmistakable voice of Angry Anderson.
 Tatts: Live in Brunswick, when rock was king and Rose Tattoo was at its most formidable, with all the might of what’s ahead in 2017.

 Chris Welch and Aj De Barro inner notes from Never Too Loud, 1997